AnnaVita1/Python-rep/README.md

 # take a poll
-# have a nice day ☕ 🎼 :octocat: 🐈
+# have a nice day ☕ 🐈